oracle/weblogic-image-tool/README.md

 ## Building From Source

 The Image Tool installer is available for download on the [Releases](releases) page.
-If you wish to build the installer from source instead of downloading it, please follow these instructions:
+If you want to build the installer from source instead of downloading it, follow these instructions:
 - Download and install JDK 8u261+
 - Download and install Maven 3.6.3+
 - Clone this repository to your local environment using one of the options under `Code` near the top of this page.
 - From inside the top-level directory of the cloned project, `weblogic-image-tool`, using Maven, execute one or more of these phases:
-    - `validate` - validate the project is correct and all necessary information is available.
+    - `validate` - Validate the project is correct and all necessary information is available.
-    - `compile`  - compile the source code.
+    - `compile`  - Compile the source code.
-    - `test`     - test the compiled source code using the JUnit5 framework.
+    - `test`     - Test the compiled source code using the JUnit5 framework.
-    - `package`  - create the installer ZIP, `imagetool.zip`.
+    - `package`  - Create the installer ZIP file, `imagetool.zip`.
-    - `verify`   - run integration tests using the JUnit5 framework.
+    - `verify`   - Run integration tests using the JUnit5 framework.
-    - `clean`    - restore the source by removing any items created by `package` or another phase of the build.
+    - `clean`    - Restore the source by removing any items created by `package` or another phase of the build.

 **Note:** Maven executes build phases sequentially, `validate`, `compile`, `test`, `package`, `verify`, such that running `verify` will run all of these phases from `validate` through `package` before executing `verify`.

-Since the `package` phase comes before the `verify` phase, it is not necessary to run the integration tests to create the Image Tool installer.
-If you are making changes and want to validate those changes in your environment, you will need to do some additional setup before running the `verify` phase since several of the integration tests require access to the Oracle Technology Network.
+Because the `package` phase comes before the `verify` phase, it is not necessary to run the integration tests to create the Image Tool installer.
+If you are making changes and want to validate those changes in your environment, you will need to do some additional setup before running the `verify` phase because several of the integration tests require access to the Oracle Technology Network.
 To run the integration tests in the `verify` phase, you must specify three environment variables, `ORACLE_SUPPORT_USERNAME`, `ORACLE_SUPPORT_PASSWORD`, and `STAGING_DIR`.
-The first two, Oracle Support username and password, are used to connect to Oracle OTN for patches.
+The first two, Oracle Support user name and password, are used to connect to Oracle OTN for patches.
 The third, `STAGING_DIR`, should be a local folder where WebLogic Server installers, JDK installers, and pre-downloaded patches can be found.
-The files required in the `STAGING_DIR` depend on which tests that you wish to run.
+The files required in the `STAGING_DIR` depend on which tests that you want to run.

 Example: Run a set of integration tests (available groups are `cache`, `gate`, and `nightly`:
 ```shell script